TABLE OF CONTENTS

 - Fearlessness

-There’s a fine line between confidence and egotism, and the Hero brand archetype is especially susceptible to falling into the trap of overestimating themselves.
-Here are the traits they should be highly aware not to succumb to:
+There’s a fine line between confidence and egotism, and the Hero brand archetype is especially susceptible to falling into the trap of overestimating itself.
+Here are the traits they should be highly aware of not to succumb to:

 - Arrogance